pnlbwh/TBSS/docs/IO_TUTORIAL.md

 * One caseid in each line
 * caseids from caselist is used to find images in input directories and relevant transform files down the pipeline
-* each image file name should have caseid anywhere in its name:
+* each image file name should have caseid somewhere in its name:

 ```
 My_caseid_FA.nii.gz